davionyang/ChatGPT-Next-Web/README.md

 ## Features

 - **Deploy for free with one-click** on Vercel in under 1 minute
-- Compact client (~5MB) on Linux/Windows/MacOS, [download it now](https://github.com/Yidadaa/ChatGPT-Next-Web/releases)
+- Compact client (~5MB) on Linux/Windows/macOS, [download it now](https://github.com/Yidadaa/ChatGPT-Next-Web/releases)
 - Fully compatible with self-deployed LLMs, recommended for use with [RWKV-Runner](https://github.com/josStorer/RWKV-Runner) or [LocalAI](https://github.com/go-skynet/LocalAI)
 - Privacy first, all data is stored locally in the browser
-- Markdown support: LaTex, mermaid, code highlight, etc.
+- Markdown support: LaTeX, mermaid, code highlight, etc.
 - Responsive design, dark mode and PWA
-- Fast first screen loading speed (~100kb), support streaming response
+- Fast first screen loading speed (~100kb), supports streaming response
 - New in v2: create, share and debug your chat tools with prompt templates (mask)
 - Awesome prompts powered by [awesome-chatgpt-prompts-zh](https://github.com/PlexPt/awesome-chatgpt-prompts-zh) and [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts)
 - Automatically compresses chat history to support long conversations while also saving your tokens